9 Top Kitchen Trends You Need To Know About

 From vibrant blues and greens to saturated oranges and reds, kitchens will showcase a broader range of hues.

 Geometric patterns, stripes, and chevrons are likewise used in striking color combinations.
-Nature-inspired motifs like floral and animal prints provide another eye-catching option.
+Nature-inspired motifs, such as floral and animal prints, provide another eye-catching option.

 The backsplash is the perfect place to infuse personality and audacious style.
 Homeowners are moving away from safe, expected choices and embracing colorful, adventurous designs.